MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 > [!NOTE]
 > The third-party authentication doesn't work if **Experimental third-party storage partitioning** is enabled.
 The app prompts for authentication repeatedly as the values aren't stored locally.

-Authentication flow should be triggered by a user action.
+Authentication flow must be triggered by a user action.
 You shouldn't open the authentication pop-up automatically because this is likely to trigger the browser's pop-up blocker and confuse the user.

 Add a button to your configuration or content page to enable the user to sign in when needed.
 This can be done in the tab [configuration](~/tabs/how-to/create-tab-pages/configuration-page.md) page or any [content](~/tabs/how-to/create-tab-pages/content-page.md) page.